-Passion Fruit (Lilikoi) Shortbread Bars
+Passion Fruit (Lilikoi) Shortbread Bars: The Recipe

 For baking, I need a seedless pulp.
 A 30-second whirl in the blender turns it into juice and leaves the seeds intact.
 I pass the combo through a fine-meshed wire strainer and voila!, I get a lovely orange-colored juice.
 The ¾ cup of juice came from 12 lilikoi.

 How do you get unsweetened passion fruit juice or puree if you’re not in Hawaii?
 I’ve found several sources, and all come frozen.
 Goya brand is the least expensive, and Hispanic markets often carry it.
 Check the package to see if any sugar has been added.
 If it has, decrease that amount from the recipe.
 Passion fruit is also known as Maracuja or Maracuya, so check for that name, too.
 Whole Foods markets, I’m told, carries frozen passion fruit juice or puree.
 Call first to make sure.
 Amazon.com is also a good place to search for passion fruit puree.
 Click on the Groceries & Gourmet food link and type in passion fruit puree.
 You’ll find several pricey sources because it’s frozen and must be shipped overnight.

 - 2 cups unbleached all-purpose flour spoon flour into dry measuring cups to overflowing and level off

 - 1/2 cup firmly packed dark brown sugar

 - 1 1/2 sticks cold unsalted butter sliced into 12 to 15 pieces

 Passion Fruit (Lilikoi) Filling

 - 4 large eggs

 - 3/4 cup fresh passion fruit juice